TRUSTEES Safeguarding Statement

-The Exeter Network Church Trustees [hereafter referred to as Leadership] recognises the importance of its work with children and young people and adults in need of protection and its responsibility to protect everyone entrusted to our care.
+The Exeter Network Church Trustees recognises the importance of its work with children and young people and adults in need of protection and its responsibility to protect everyone entrusted to our care.

 We are committed to creating and enabling a healthy culture in order to minimise any coercion and control within our church.

-The following statement was agreed by the leadership/organisation on 21st January 2019.
+The following statement was agreed by the Trustees on 21st January 2019.

-This place of worship/organisation is committed to the safeguarding of children and adults with care and support needs and ensuring their well-being.
+This church is committed to the safeguarding of children and adults with care and support needs and ensuring their well-being.

 We recognise that we all have a responsibility to help prevent the physical, sexual, emotional abuse and neglect of children and young people (those under 18 years of age) and to report any such abuse that we discover or suspect.